 In this part of the blog, we have talked a lot about importance of studying foreign culture and local customer´s mindset before expanding your business.
-Puma, eBay, Groupon and many others have learned this lesson the hard way.
+Puma, Walmart, eBay, Groupon and many others have learned this lesson the hard way.

 Whenever you decide to enter a foreign country it is important to not only learn about its cultural specifics, but also to know how business is done there.
 This includes: legislation, customs and other written and unwritten rules.

 Uber – a prime example of Silicon Valley start-up that is build around a sharing-economy model and threatens to disrupt industry in which it operates.
 Without going into details, Uber can be described by three sentences:

 In the world conquering quest to revolutionize taxicab industry, Uber stumbled upon tons of legislative difficulties as it uses unlicensed drivers (independent contractors) to transport its passengers.
 Although, Uber has services that employ legal drivers, the business mostly revolves around contractors.
 Such business model was said to be brilliant as Uber doesn’t have to maintain fleet of cars, apply for taxi driving licenses and recruit employees, which saves money.
 However, since Uber operates in the gray and uses legislative loopholes to expand the business, many would argue that its way of doing business is not strictly legal, if not downright illegal.

 Although Uber has problems with local authorities almost in every country, its German conquest has received a lot attention from the media as Uber (service called UberPop) was banned from Frankfurt, Hamburg and Düsseldorf.
 So what did exactly happen?
 Lets find out.